SpencerVJones/Clock/README.md

 3. Run the `Main` class to launch the application.
 4. Use the menus to customize the appearance of the clock as desired.

-## Dependencies

-- FlatLaf: A modern Swing Look and Feel library for Java applications.
-- Mockito: A mocking framework for unit tests in Java.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue on GitHub.